 These are the ones to keep an eye out for as you navigate the NYC real estate market.
-For some, their motivating factor could mean you have a chance of getting a home at under market value.
+For some, their motivating factor could mean you have a chance of getting a home at an under-market value.
 For others, the thing to push for in negotiations might be buyer contingencies.
 Either way, buyers should work closely with their agents to determine what motivates the sale and what you stand to gain from it.

 Property Owners Under Threat of ForeclosureProperty Owners Under Threat of Foreclosure

 While the foreclosures level is nowhere near what it was in the wake of the Great Recession, financial difficulties due to the pandemic have still pushed many New Yorkers into this unpleasant corner.
 According to a new report by ATTOM Data Solutions, New York was among the markets with the highest foreclosure actions during November 2020.
 Yet, nationwide, the number of foreclosures went down this month, suggesting things are complicated right now in major urban areas.